sarahmclo/colourway/README.md

-# Welcome to COLOURWAY: Your Colour Analysts.
+# Welcome to COLOURWAY: Your Colour Analysts

 ## Mock-up